"That drive was 7 hours? Really? That only felt like one!

 - First our local library, which came through with some Harry Potter and Percy Jackson - both time limited (like any library loan), so it came with some pressure to finish.

-- We also signed up for a free trial at Audible which came with credit for 2 books.
+- We also signed up for a free trial at Audible which came with a credit for 2 books.

 - We got some nature stories from Smithsonian, but we didn't realize we needed the accompanied picture books to truly enjoy them.
 (It's a bit frustrating to hear the "turn the page tone" when you haven't got the pages to turn.
 We'll double check this next time.)